bamason2/ttp451-module/docs/labs/Lab_3.md

 ---

-#### Task 3-5: Tuning a System of RBF’s
+#### Task 3-5: Tuning a system of RBF’s

 In this exercise you will tune a system of Gaussian radial basis functions to represent a complex function between two variables.

-A function, $$y=-0.25x^4+0.42x^3+x^2-0.67x+2$$, is to be modelled using Gaussian radial basis functions.
+A function, $y=-0.25x^4+0.42x^3+x^2-0.67x+2$ is to be modelled using Gaussian radial basis functions.
 The function is to be represented by five individual functions, you must tune each of the width, the centres and the weights in order to get a good fit to the function.
-We will give you the function as the m-file, RBF_manualtune_V3_exercise.m in “TAS 2017>>3.
-Modelling lab” folder.
+A function file RBF_manualtune_V3_exercise.m is provided in the exercise folder previously downloaded.

 ![image](figs/lab3/fig_2_rbf_exercise.png)

 Note that in practice you would fit the RBFs to data.
 We have given you a function to make the exercise straightforward to complete.
-At the end of the workshop we will distribute a model answer.

-Then, use the MATLAB&copy; function ``<newrb`` to fit the RBF, ``<newrb>`` returns a function that can be used to evaluate the function.
+Use the MATLAB&copy; function ``<newrb`` to fit the RBF, ``<newrb>`` returns a function that can be used to evaluate the function.
 Simply use that function with the input values to generate the outputs.
-See coding below:
+See the code below:

 ```matlab
 %RBF configurations and targets